 Wild turkeys can range upward of 30 pounds, but in most areas of the Midwest and southern United States a 25-plus-pound gobbler is considered a great bird.
 Hens will run smaller, generally, and jakes will put on mass as they mature to “gobbler” status.
 All turkeys are capable of flight, but usually in short bursts.
 Limiting air travel to a couple tenths of a mile at a time, at most, the awkward-looking birds can reach speeds in excess of 50 miles per hour.
 Most of the time, they’ll only fly while moving from the ground to a tree limb and back for roosting at night.

 Do you think you have turkeys roosting on your property but can’t get close enough to check them out?
-Look beneath the tree canopy for bird droppings.
+Look beneath the tree canopy for turkey manure.
 Large, long droppings that are white, brown, or black in color indicate turkeys are using the trees overnight.
 If some of those droppings are shaped like the letter “J”, then you have proof you have at least one male in the crowd.

 And what are those birds eating as they pick their way through the back-40 acres?
 Most likely, they’re foraging for seeds, berries, insects, or worms.
 They’ll also enjoy the occasional small lizard or snake.
 In the woods, they often munch on acorns, hickory nuts, berries, pinyon pine nuts, and other hard mast.
 Sometimes they even eat grass.
 Talk about a varied diet.